shimazojaji/TAPSI-HTML-CSS/README.md

 - The assets folder contains subfolders fonts and images for storing the required fonts and images.
 - The css folder includes font.css, which defines the local fonts, and style.css, which contains all the styling properties.
+- The js folder includes the main *JavaScript* file.